Top Benefits of Registering a Company in India: Legal, Financial & Growth Advantages Explained

 Lower Corporate Tax

-India provides various tax incentives, like 35% corporate tax rate, and for new manufacturing companies, there is 15% lower tax rate.
+India’s standard corporate tax rate stands at 35%, with a reduced rate of 15% available to new manufacturing companies.
 Companies operating in Special Economic Zones (SEZs) receive 100% tax exemption on the income they receive through exports for the first five years.

 Registering in India helps companies reduce operating costs.
 This allows companies to gain a competitive edge and enhance profitability.
 Get in touch with professionals at Stratrich for better understanding of legal compliance.